-What's important to note is that Mr C was provided with a revolving credit facility rather than a loan.
-And this means that Vanquis was required to understand whether a credit limit of £250 could be repaid within a reasonable period of time, rather than in one go.
-A credit limit of £250 required relatively low monthly payments in order to clear the full amount that could be owed within a reasonable period of time.
+What's important to note is that Mr M was provided with a revolving credit facility rather than a loan.
+And this means that Vanquis was required to understand whether a credit limit of £500 could be repaid within a reasonable period of time, rather than in one go.
+A credit limit of £500 required relatively low monthly payments in order to clear the full amount that could be owed within a reasonable period of time.

-I've seen the information Vanquis obtained from Mr C about his income and what was on the credit search carried out.
-Vanquis says that Mr C declared a salary of £55,000.00 a year.
-I've seen that Mr C says he had previous repayment difficulties - in the form of defaults and County Court Judgments ("CCJ") recorded against him - at the time of his application.
+I've seen the information Vanquis obtained from Mr M about his income and what was on the credit search carried out.
+Vanquis says that Mr M declared being in a household which received around £70,000.00 a year at the time.
+I've seen that Mr M says he had previous repayment difficulties recorded against him - at the time of his application.

-I accept that Vanquis' credit search did show that Mr C had CCJs recorded against him.
-However it's clear that these were historic as the latest of them was added in 2005 - so almost five years prior to this application.
-As this is the case, I don't think that these CCJs in themselves meant that Mr C shouldn't have been lent to.
-In my view, it meant that Vanquis needed to take more caution which it did do by offering a low initial limit.
+I accept that Vanquis' credit search did show that Mr M had a defaulted account recorded against him.
+However, had been obtained approaching four and a half years prior.
+As this is the case, I don't think that this in itself meant that Mr M shouldn't have been lent to.
+In my view, it meant that Vanquis needed to exercise more caution which it did do by offering a low initial limit.

-Given the extremely low amount being initially being lent here and the credit searches Vanquis carried out not showing that Mr C shouldn't be lent to in any circumstances in the way he suggests, I don't think that Vanquis needed to further verify what was in the information it had before lending.
-To be clear the information obtained was not as granular as Mr C's full credit report which he appears to have referred to when making his arguments.
-So I'm satisfied that Vanquis's decision to initially provide Mr C with his credit card was reasonable.
+Given the low amount being initially being lent here and the credit searches Vanquis carried out not showing that Mr M shouldn't be lent to in any circumstances in the way he suggests, I don't think that Vanquis needed to further verify what was in the information it had before lending.